newhavenrb/conferences/12_Schemas_for_the_Real_World.md

 This happens when we throw more labels at the relationship is an indicator that the schema is wrong!

-Reltional databases cant model real life, a graph database is needed
+Relational databases cant model real life, a graph database is needed

 How do we bring modern relationships into a database?